cngshow/prisme/README.md

 ```

 This should run the migrations creating all of the tables in your configured Oracle database based on your Rails environment.
 If you can open the rails console successfully then you are good to go.

+8 - On AITC boxes, move the oracle_database.yml file to /app/prismeData if you are using Oracle.
+Otherwise the H2 database will be the default.

 <br>
 <h1>Start up PRISME</h1>